triadwoozie/OpenCore-DellE6430s-i73540m/README.md

 # OpenCore - Dell Latitude E6430s, Big Sur (tested)

-> **Note:** The **internal SSD** of the Dell Latitude E6430s is compatible with macOS.
-Ensure your SSD uses a supported interface (SATA).
+> **Note:** The **internal SATA controller** of the Dell Latitude E6430s is compatible with macOS.
+Ensure your BIOS has its SATA settings turned to AHCI and not RAID, it is also advised to disable VT-dx and remove the Dock (USB docks are fine).
 Installation was tested with macOS Big Sur.
 If issues arise, consider testing with an external drive temporarily.

 This repository provides a fully functional OpenCore EFI configuration for running macOS on the **Dell Latitude E6430s**.
 This setup allows macOS Big Sur to be installed and run with support for essential features like Wi-Fi, audio, power management, and the touchpad.
 Check Releases for the EFI.